DEEP CLEAN WOOD CUTTING BOARDS

 Making good food doesn’t just rely on the recipe you use or your skill in the kitchen.
 It’s also determined by how well you maintain the tools and surfaces that you have, regardless of how expensive they are!
 Let’s talk about your wood cutting board today.
 When is the last time you deep cleaned it?
 Been a while?
 Let’s do it tonight – it’s so easy and you likely have the ingredients you need!

-Check out our natural cleaning products list too, just in case you are in the mood to keep on cleaning after you finish cleaning your cutting board!
+Check out our recipes for making your own cleaning products too, just in case you are in the mood to keep on cleaning after you finish cleaning your cutting board!

 A few key pieces of information about wood cutting boards before we start: